nashiiee/application-development/readme.md

 planning to build an e-commerce platform.

 ## Current Features
-- **User Registration**: Users can sign up and create an account.
+User Registration: Users can sign up and create an account.
-- **User Login**: Registered users can log in to their accounts.
+User Login: Registered users can log in to their accounts.
-- **CRUD Operations**: Users can create, read, update, and delete products and orders.
+CRUD Operations: Users can create, read, update, and delete products and orders.

 # Status
 The project is still in progress.
 User registration and login are functional, and basic CRUD operations for products and orders are implemented.